 Real Estate Scams are Rising

 This isn’t the only case of home buyers losing thousands, and scams like this are definitely on the rise.
-In fact, in 2018, approximately 20,000 people were victims of similar scams, and they lost almost $1.3 billion dollars.
+In fact, in 2018, approximately 20,000 people were victims of similar Real Estate Scams, and they lost almost $1.3 billion dollars.

 If you are buying a home, you should take these words of warning: educate yourself.
 The best thing to do before making a wire transfer is to verify that the person you are sending the money to is whom you think it is.
 You should also make sure that the email address is correct and that there isn’t anything off with the letters, i.e. Michael@lendernetwork.com vs Micheal@lendernetwork.com.